timescale/docs/mst/saml-okta-mst.md

 product: mst
 ---

-# Set up SAML authentication with Okta
+# Set up Security Assertion Markup Language (SAML) authentication with Okta

-SAML (Security Assertion Markup Language) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
-You can operate it with MSTso that you and your collaborators can use your company’s favorite authentication service.
+SAML is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
+You can operate it with MST so that you and your collaborators can use your company's favorite authentication service.

-The following is the procedure to setup SAML with `Okta <https://www.okta.com/>`.

 ## Before you begin

-1. Create a new Authentication method in MST.
+1. Create a new authentication method in MST.
 1. Create the Okta application and assign users to the Okta application.

 <procedure>

-## Creating a new Authentication method
+## Creating a new authentication method

 1. Login to the [MST account] [mst-login].